chemfiles/chemfiles/README.md

 </a>
 </div>

-Chemfiles is a library for reading and writing trajectory files created by simulations program.
-These trajectories are created by theoretical chemistry programs, and contains atomic positions, velocities, names, topology and more.
+Chemfiles is a modern and high-quality library for reading and writing trajectory files created by simulations program.
+These trajectories are created by computational chemistry softwares, and contains atomic positions, velocities, names, topology and sometimes more.

 Running simulations produce enormous amounts of data, which has to be post-processed in order to extract physical informations about the simulated